Is the WFU Masters in Counseling program nationally ranked?

 The face-to-face and the online curricula are identical.
 The major differences are delivery methods (face-to-face v. online) and the time needed to complete the program.
 The on-campus program is designed for full-time students only and can be completed in two years, while the online program is designed for part-time students only and can be completed in three years.
-Learn more about the Masters in Counseling online program.
+Learn more about our graduate programs.

 Do you allow students to attend the Reynolda campus counseling program on a part-time basis?

 No. The Counseling Program at Wake Forest University Reynolda Campus is structured for full-time, Reynolda Campus students only.
 An average of fifteen full-time students are accepted each year.

 The Online Counseling Program at Wake Forest University is designed for part-time students, and admits students to begin courses three times a year.
 Cohorts begin in each academic semester–fall, spring, and summer.

 When and where are classes held?
 Any night or weekend classes?
 Are any classes offered online?

 The full-time, Reynolda Campus program offers face-to-face courses on the Reynolda campus of Wake Forest University Monday through Friday.

 The Online Program offers courses online to part-time Online Campus students.
 Our online content courses are predominantly asynchronous with optional synchronous components (live interaction with instructors via video-conferencing) while our clinical courses include regularly scheduled required synchronous sessions.